 Evolution is also taking place at an astonishing rate in these urban areas.
 Cities are changing animals now.
 In some cases, genetic evolution is taking place.
 For instance, the white footed mouse in New York city has developed genes to digest and cope with extra fatty food that they find as waste in cities.
 Many animals are experiencing such changes, therefore, a case can be made for viewing cities as being part of nature, not separate from it.
 When a phenomenon as natural as evolutionary adaptation takes place in cities, it must be appreciated that wildlife has moved into cities and new urban-specific species and sub-species may become a more common result of this.

 Urban wildlife is a topic that is here to stay.
 Human behaviour towards urban wildlife must be responsible.
 We must ensure that wildlife does not become too fearless of humans and dependent on them for food, as that can have bad consequences for both parties.
 If humans treat urban wildlife in the right way, then it can have a positive impact for both humans and animals.
 Whilst they adapt to the city, we also need to adapt to them, in order to prevent human-wildlife conflicts, otherwise they will only become more common with increasing urbanisation.
-To this end, if urban wildlife becomes a key part of the urban ecosystem, it could act as a springboard leading to wider support for nature elsewhere.
+To this end, if we acknowledge urban wildlife as a key part of the urban ecosystem, it could act as a springboard leading to wider support for nature elsewhere.